ContextLab/abstract2paper/README.md

 ## Step right up, step right up!
 <img src='https://media1.giphy.com/media/mL40PfXA394KA/giphy.gif' width='250px'>

 **Writing papers got you down?** Come on in, friend!
 Give my good ole' Abstract2papers Cure-All a quick try!
 Enter your abstract into the little [doohicky here](https://colab.research.google.com/github/ContextLab/abstract2paper/blob/main/resources/abstract2paper.ipynb), and quicker'n you can blink your eyes<sup>1</sup>, a shiny new paper'll come right out for ya!
 What are you waiting for?
-(Click the "doohicky" link in the preceding sentence to get started by opening the demo notebook in [Google Colaboratory](colab.research.google.com/).
-To run the demo as a Jupyter notebook (e.g., locally), use [this version](https://github.com/ContextLab/abstract2paper/blob/main/resources/abstract2paper_jupyter.ipynb) instead.)
+Click the "doohicky" link in the preceding sentence to get started by opening the demo notebook in [Google Colaboratory](colab.research.google.com/).
+Or to run the demo as a Jupyter notebook (e.g., locally), use [this version](https://github.com/ContextLab/abstract2paper/blob/main/resources/abstract2paper_jupyter.ipynb) instead.
+Note: to compile a PDF of your auto-generated paper, you'll need to have a working [LaTeX](https://www.latex-project.org/get/) installation on your machine (e.g., so that `pdflatex` is a recognized system command).
+The notebook will also automatically install the [transformers](https://huggingface.co/transformers) library if it's not already available in your environment.

 ## How does it work, you ask?